Davis scores season-high 37 as Lakers beat Bulls 101-90 - WHIZ News

 James, coming off a season-high 34-point outing in a win at Milwaukee two nights earlier, had six assists and six turnovers.
 And the Lakers won their eighth in a row against Chicago.

 The Bulls had won three in a row and matched a franchise record by scoring 115 or more in seven straight games.
-But against Los Angeles, they struggled for much of the game.
+But against stingy Los Angeles, they struggled, particularly in the early going.

 Zach LaVine led Chicago with 21 points and 10 rebounds.
 Coby White added 14 points and seven rebounds.

-Davis set the tone as the Lakers raced out to a 20-6 lead.
+Davis came in averaging 21.1 points — down five from last season.
+But he set the tone as the Lakers raced out to a 20-6 lead.
 He scored 13 of Los Angeles’ first 16 points, with three dunks in that stretch.

+“We want to make sure we’re playing through him as much as possible,” coach Frank Vogel said.
+“We have a lot of new guys on this team, so there’s been times early in the season where myself and even AD has been trying to get other guys comfortable.
+We knew this week, the beginning of this trip, was a time to really start having him be more assertive.”

 Davis also made two 3-pointers late in the half, including one in the closing minute to make it 61-31.
 And after Chicago’s Coby White hit a pull-up jumper, Dennis Schroder drove for a layup to bump the lead back to 30.